k88hudson/git-flight-rules/README.md

 (master)$ git branch -d my-branch
 ```

-To delete a local branch that HAS NOT been merged to the current branch or an upstream:
+To delete a local branch that *has not* been merged to the current branch or an upstream:

 ```sh
 (master)$ git branch -D my-branch